 The premium tier equals human artists with a distinctive style, strong brand, and direct fan relationships.
 Commodity tier equals AI-generated functional music for background use, hold music, and generic content.
 The current middle tier, “good but not distinctive”, will likely collapse and lose any perceived value fast.

-Timeline: This is already happening in November 2025, and is likely to accelerate through 2026.
+Timeline: Already happening now.
+Likely accelerates fast through 2026.
 Your action?
 Become premium or integrate AI tools.
 The middle ground won’t sustain careers much longer.

 Prediction 2: Major labels control AI licensing, indies get poor early terms (HIGH CONFIDENCE)